Informatiesystemen/Informatiesystemen/project_s4549775.md

 ### Type Relatedness

-Let's look at whether the type derivation rules make sense.
+Let's look the soundness of the derivation rules.
+This means checking whether every type relation that can be derived is actually true.

 * T1: $\vdash x \sim x$